As you read, please note you can click on most images and boxes to get a slightly larger version!

 The Expansion option involves making our main building significantly larger, by pushing the east (back) wall and south wall outwards.
 This would result in a close to 80% increase in square footage across all our frequently-used spaces, like the kitchen, Gathering Area, meeting room, sacristy, and classrooms.
 The image above gives an idea of what this expansion would look like, if you were standing near the labyrinth behind the church and looking towards the building.

-The expansion plan includes three large classrooms with external windows, storage rooms on both levels, and a large youth room.
+includes three large classrooms with external windows, storage rooms on both levels, and a large youth room.
 This floor plan would accommodate us well and give us room for continued growth.
 Enhanced access to our beautiful grounds would be created via double doors from the Gathering Area out to a paved patio area, ideal for small outdoor liturgies or for expanding coffee hour outdoors in good weather.

 Main Level: Expanded Gathering & Meeting Spaces